Larkspur, or A Necromancer’s Romance

 Pierre rested his head against the wall.
 This was to have been done discreetly, but his time had been occupied, and he had left later than planned.
 That he had gone at all had been a risk.
 But for that dance, it had been worth the trouble.

 Death cupped his cheek with her hand, and for the moment, the form of a woman knelt beside him.
 Black hair and eyes like rubies.
 She was like mist—opaque, but translucent.
 Not of, or in, this world.
 A blue larkspur lay tucked behind her ear.

 “Mora,” he whispered.
 The Lady of Death kissed him and laid her head on his chest.

 “Pierre!
 What have you done?”
 Between one blink of the eye and the next, she vanished.

-He looked up to his uncle and wondered if several minutes had already passed.
+He looked up at his uncle and wondered if several minutes had already passed.